sequentialread/threshold/README.md

 ![Diagram](readme/diagram.png)

+This diagram was created with https://app.diagrams.net/.
+To edit it, download the <a download href="readme/diagram.drawio">diagram file</a> and edit it with the https://app.diagrams.net/ web application, or you may run the application from [source](https://github.com/jgraph/drawio) if you wish.

 ### How it is intended to be used:

-1. An automated tool creates a cloud instance and installs and configures the tunnel server on it.
+1. An automated tool creates a cloud instance and installs and configures the threshold server on it.
-1. An automated tool installs the tunnel client on the self-hoster's server computer.
+1. An automated tool installs the threshold client on the self-hoster's server computer.
-1. An automated tool calls the `PUT /tunnels` api on the tunnel server's Management Port, and sends a JSON file describing which ports should be opened on the tunnel server, which client they should be tunneled to, and which service on the client they should be tunneled to, as well as whether or not the HAProxy "PROXY" protocol should be used.
+1. An automated tool calls the `PUT /tunnels` api on the threshold server's Management Port, and sends a JSON file describing which ports should be opened on the threshold server, which client they should be tunneled to, and which service on the client they should be tunneled to, as well as whether or not the HAProxy "PROXY" protocol should be used.
 This connection can use TLS Client Authentication.
-1. The tunnel client connects to the tunnel server on the Tunnel Control Port.
+1. The threshold client connects to the threshold server on the Tunnel Control Port.
 This connection can use TLS Client Authentication.
 This connection will be held open and re-created if dropped.
-1. An internet user connects to the tunnel server on one of the ports defined in the JSON.
-The internet user's request is tunneled through the original connection from the tunnel client, and then proxied to the web server software running on the self-hoster's server computer.
+1. An internet user connects to the threshold server on one of the ports defined in the JSON.
+The internet user's request is tunneled through the original connection from the threshold client, and then proxied to the web server software running on the self-hoster's server computer.
+1. (OPTIONAL) The server operator installs software (for example, email server) which requires outgoing requests to "come from" the same IP address that the server is listening for connections at.
+1. The email server or other software connects to the threshold client for SOCKS5 forward proxy.
+The threshold client forwards this connection through the existing tunnel connection to the threshold server (secured by TLS), then the threshold server handles the SOCKS5 connection and proxies it to the destination requested by the email server or other software.

 ### Output from Usage example showing how it works: